sciZer0/7/v/README.md

 it becames more or less certain that the Worldcoin project might have created billions of digital passports in just some years.

-Each digital passport automatically creates one Public Address, and these Public Addresses might be absolutely-good for making various token-airdrops.
+Each digital passport automatically creates one Public Address, and these Public Addresses might be absolutely-good for airdropping various incentives/tokens to users.

 Namely the creation of such biggest base of Public Addresses might change the promotion of global b2p projects significantly, along with the lives of billions of people.